Ultrafast molecular orbital tomography of a pentacene thin film using time-resolved momentum microscopy at a free-electron laser: Introduction

 \section{Introduction}

+Photo-induced phenomena of adsorbates on solid surfaces have been intensively investigated over the last decade \cite{dantus_realtime_1987,zewail_laser_1988,petek_real-time_2000,frischkorn_femtochemistry_2006}.
+Despite some success in controlling physical properties and initiating femtochemistry by light, the description of ultrafast dynamics upon excitation remains challenging.
+Significant advances in photo-induced surface chemistry require deciphering the complex interplay between excited electronic wave packet dynamics as well as the rapid rearrangement of atomic positions and interactions at the metal-organic interface.
 Angle-resolved photoelectron spectroscopy (ARPES) is a well-known and powerful method to investigate the electronic structure of molecules.
-In the last decade, so-called orbital tomography has emerged as an exciting extension of the photoemission technique for imaging localized electronic wave functions of molecules in thin films \cite{puschnig_reconstruction_2009,dauth_orbital_2011,weis_exploring_2015,graus_electron-vibration_2016}.
-In this framework photoemission can be described in a one-step model where the final state is represented by a plane wave or more sophisticated final state approximations \cite{luftner_understanding_2017,grimm_molecular_2018,dauth_perpendicular_2016}.
+In the last decade, orbital tomography has emerged as an exciting extension of the photoemission technique for imaging localized electronic wave functions in thin film molecules \cite{ziroff_hybridization_2010-1,puschnig_reconstruction_2009,dauth_orbital_2011,weis_exploring_2015,graus_electron-vibration_2016,YangJPhChLett19}.
+In this framework, the photoemission process can be described either in a one-step model or using more sophisticated final state approximations \cite{luftner_understanding_2017,grimm_molecular_2018,dauth_perpendicular_2016,metzger_plane-wave_2020, Popova-GorelovaPRA16}.
 Although the phase of the electronic wave function is not an observable, it can be retrieved under suitable experimental conditions \cite{wiesner_complete_2014}, or by use of iterative algorithms traditionally employed in coherent diffraction imaging \cite{luftner_imaging_2014,kliuiev_algorithms_2018}.
-This enables more intricate data analyis addressing the real-space information of the photoemission signal and interpretation as the density distribution of individual molecular orbitals.\\
+This enables more intricate data analysis, like reconstructing of the electron density of molecular orbitals in real space.\\

-In this work, we extend this tomographic technique into the time domain and expand the method to achieve fascinating new insights into the charge transfer interaction and population dynamics of electronic wave packets.
-Studying the formation and relaxation dynamics of charge carriers and electron transfer between molecules is of crucial importance for the optimization of organic device properties.
-Optical excitation of molecules can result in localized electron-hole pairs confined to the same molecule or charge transfer (CT) excitons delocalized several nanometers apart \cite{congreve_external_2013}.
-The \mbox{CT-exciton} formation and decay is often guided by the wave function overlap between neighboring molecular orbitals, but the exact mechanisms are still disputed \cite{zimmerman_singlet_2010,chan_observing_2011,kuhlman_interpretation_2010, marciniak_ultrafast_2007}.
-This calls for time-resolved imaging of the molecular wave function of the \mbox{CT-exciton} during the formation and decay.\\